Omicron in the U.S.—this CDC tracker and map shows where it’s spreading

 With a little over a week until the Christmas holiday comes into full swing, the new Omicron COVID-19 variant is continuing its march across America.
 But while Omicron is getting all the headlines due to its rapid spread overseas and a dearth of hard information about it, the primary COVID-19 variant of conern to America remains the Delta variant.

-That being said, from what scientists can tell from early data it appears Omicron is much more transmissible than Delta – which means it may be able to rapidly overtake Delta as the key variant to be concerned with in the U.S. as December turns into January.
+That being said, from what scientists can tell from early data it appears Omicron is much more transmissible than Delta–which means it may be able to rapidly overtake Delta as the key variant to be concerned with in the U.S. as December turns into January.

 But how widespread is Omicron now?
 The CDC has an excellent tool that breaks down the prevalence of COVID-19 in America based on variants.
 The most recent data comes from December 11, 2021, and shows that Delta is 96.7% of all cases.
 Omicron accounts for just 2.9% of cases.